0xShad3/toy-kernel-i386/README.md

 Under Development, (early stage)

 ## Compile & Run
 To compile and run this kernel image you need a multiboot compliant bootloader e.g. GRUB.
 If you are on a linux distro the chances are that GRUB is already installed on your system.
-To simplify the compilation process a make script will added in the future.
-For now you can use the bash script in found in the repo
+To simplify the compilation process a make script now added!

 You need to have the following modules installed to be able to run the kernel:
 - assembler